 Heart Disease Creates a Higher Risk for Alzheimer’s

 Alzheimer’s is a common form of vascular dementia, which can be caused by heart disease.
 Seniors who have high blood pressure, diabetes, and high cholesterol are at a higher risk of developing Alzheimer’s disease.
-Providing Prescott at-home care for your loved one could help ensure he or she follows a proper diet to lower risk of heart disease.
+Providing services at Home care Prescott for your loved one could help ensure he or she follows a proper diet to lower risk of heart disease.

 Learning New Things Can Lower the Risk of the Disease